 During the year ended December 31, 2020, the Organization met all applicable SBA requirements, including having used loan proceeds for eligible expenses.
-Accordingly, the Company submitted its application for PPP Loan forgiveness subsequent to December 30, 2020 and received notice from its lender on March 15, 2021, that the SBA approved full forgiveness of \$86,684 of the PPP Loan and the related interest thereon.
-Therefore, the loan was removed as a current liability and was included as other income on the statement of activities as of December 31, 2021.
+Accordingly, the Organization submitted its application for PPP Loan forgiveness subsequent to December 30, 2020 and received notice from its lender on March 15, 2021, that the SBA approved full forgiveness of \$86,684 of the PPP Loan and the related interest thereon.
+Therefore, the loan was removed as a current liability and was included as other income on the statement of activities for the year ended December 31, 2021.